INL/BlackLab/site/docs/server/rest-api/input-formats/post.md

-# Add or update user input format
+# Add or update input format

+Add a user input format, or update an existing one.

 **URL** : `/blacklab-server/input-formats`